 Letters of recommendation may be sent as a PDF attachment.
 Please have the individual forwarding the recommendation add your name to the subject line.
 A telephone interview will be conducted with the references of the candidates under consideration.

 2019 - Rosalie Haizlett

-Owners Amy McLaughlin and Shawn Means desire to support the development of creative people by providing a unique opportunity for one Creative each year to live at Lafayette Flats for a period in the winter (December - March).
-The Creative may use this time and space to develop their skills, to devote time to a particular project, and to assist the owners with their goal of providing the fresh narrative about West Virginia.
+Lafayette Flats owners Amy McLaughlin and Shawn Means desire to support the development of creative people by providing a unique opportunity for one creative each winter to live at Lafayette Flats.
+The creative will use this time and space to develop their skills, to devote time to a particular project, and to assist the owners with their goal of creating a fresh narrative for West Virginia.